Recovering the homology of immersed manifolds: Introduction

 Suppose that one is able to estimate $\MMcheck$ from $\nu$.
-Then one could consider the persistent homology of a filtration based on $\MMcheck$---say the \v{C}ech filtration of $\MMcheck$ in the ambient space $E \times \matrixspace{E}$ for instance---and hope to read the singular homology of $\MMo$ in the corresponding persistent barcode.
+Then one could consider the persistent homology of a filtration based on $\MMcheck$---say the \v{C}ech filtration of $\MMcheck$ in the ambient space $\R^n \times \matrixspace{\R^n}$ for instance---and read the singular homology of $\MMo$ in the corresponding persistent barcode.
+This is represented in Figure \ref{Paper2:fig:lemniscate_barcodes}.